-Campus Services Coordinator (Hyden Campus)

-Coordinates housekeeping and meal preparation.
+Campus Services Coordinator (Hyden Campus) Coordinates housekeeping and meal preparation.

-Chief Operations Officer (Lexington Office)

-- Responsible for the daily operations of the FNU. - Directs and oversees activities related to budgeting, operations and personnel administration. - Serves as principal contact and source of information for FNU President.
+Chief Operations Officer (Lexington Office) Responsible for the daily operations of the FNU.
+Directs and oversees activities related to budgeting, operations and personnel administration.
+Serves as principal contact and source of information for FNU President.

-Chief Enrollment Management Officer (Lexington Office)
+Director of Chief Enrollment Management and Financial AidOfficer (Lexington Office) Responsible for providing leadership for enrollment, student services and financial aid.

-- Responsible for providing leadership for enrollment, student services and financial aid. - Collaborates with University leadership in leading the development, implementation, and ongoing evaluation of a comprehensive enrollment management plan that fosters an integrative recruitment and admission effort consistent with the University's strategic goals.
+Collaborates with University leadership in leading the development, implementation, and ongoing evaluation of a comprehensive enrollment management plan that fosters an integrative recruitment and admission effort consistent with the University's strategic goals.

-• Directs managerial responsibility and oversight for all FNU personnel in admissions, Financial Aid, student services and the Registrar.
+Directs managerial responsibility and oversight for all FNU personnel in admissions and, Financial Aid, services and the Registrar.